 The following procedures show how to configure a server behind NAT.

-Step 1: Login Web Configurator, Advanced Setup, NAT -> Edit Details -> Port Forwarding.
+Step 1: Login Web Configurator, Advanced Setup, Network -> NAT -> Port Forwarding.

-Step 2: Fill in the service port and Internal Server IP Address in the table, and click button 'Save' to save it.
+Step 2: Select the service name from the pull-down menu, and fill in the server Address on 'Server IP Address', then click button 'Add' to save it.